 We offer our IMT trainees free PACES courses as well as a structured teaching programme, in line with the national curriculum.
 Trainees also retain the same Educational Supervisor through their three year programme.
 MRCP Part I is a weekend course with PACES examiners and real patients.
 The setting is exactly the same as a PACES exam sitting and performance feedback is given to all participants.
 Bookings are made in advance and catering is provided for the entire weekend.
 Invitations will be sent out as and when dates are confirmed.

 Implementation of the new internal medicine stage one training curriculum

 three month blocks of ICU - Dedicated three months blocks of ICU are guaranteed in Wales.
 The proforma for the three months is available below.
 All trainees will have three months during IMT Year two.

 The internal medicine (IM) stage one curriculum was approved by the GMC on 8 December 2017 and replaced core medical training (CMT) in August 2019.
 The curriculum, trainee FAQs and implementation guidance are available on the JRCPTB website.
 Health Education and Improvement Wales (HEIW) is currently working closely with all Health Boards across Wales to ensure we delivery a comprehensive training programme.
-If you have any queries about this or CMT, please contact the School Manager, Mrs Hilary Williams.
+If you have any queries about this or CMT, please contact the School Manager, Claire Porter.